mne-tools/mne-lsl/paper/paper.md

 modalities.

 Existing platforms offer different approaches to neurophysiological data acquisition and processing.
+BCI2000 [@bci2000] represents one of the most established solutions, providing a comprehensive framework for BCI research with its own modules for data acquisition, signal processing, and application development.
+However, its monolithic architecture and C++-based implementation can present challenges for researchers seeking to integrate custom Python-based analyses or leverage existing Python scientific libraries for neurophysiological data processing.
 OpenBCI [@openbci] represents a specific hardware ecosystem with its own software tools, limiting researchers to devices within that ecosystem.
 BrainFlow [@brainflow], while providing a unified API to interact with biosensor data from various manufacturers, still has limitations in supporting the full range of devices used in neurophysiological research.
 Similarly, GUI-based platforms like Neuromore [@neuromore] prioritize user-friendliness, often at the expense of customization and advanced functionality, which can be a limitation for experienced users requiring more control over data processing pipelines.

 In contrast, Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially